AceDataCloud/FluxAPI/docs/flux_images_generation_api_integration_guide.md

 ## Conclusion

 Through this document, you have learned how to use the Flux Images Generation API to generate images by inputting prompts.
-We hope this document helps you better integrate and use the API.
+We hope this document can help you better integrate and use this API.
 If you have any questions, please feel free to contact our technical support team.